t1/deployer/docs/tutorial.md

 </build>
 ```

-In this way, the variable `${myapp.version}` will be resolved during build,
+In this way, the variable `${myapp.version}` in your bundle will be resolved when building,
-i.e. while you have the variable in you source bundle,
+i.e. while you have the variable name in your source bundle,
-in the deployed artifact, it will be the fixed version string from the pom.
+it will be the fixed version string from the pom in the deployed artifact.

 Now you can use the `versions` plugin to update the versions in your pom: